LPology/Simple-Ajax-Uploader/README.md

 <code>startNonXHR(filename)</code> - Called prior to upload - only in browsers that <strong>do not</strong> support XHR uploads<br />
 <code>endNonXHR(filename)</code> - Called after upload is completed - only in browsers that <strong>do not</strong> support XHR uploads<br />

-For example, if we want to show an upload progress bar in browsers that support the <code>progress<code> event, while displaying an animated gif in older browsers:
+For example, if we want to show an upload progress bar in browsers that support the <code>progress</code> event, while displaying an animated gif in older browsers:

 ```javascript